Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-To enumerate this service, i make up an *SSH tunneling* to our remote host, using the following command:
+To enumerate this service, i make up an *SSH Port Forwarding* to our remote host, using the following command:

 <br>

-`ssh -L 8080:localhost:8080 rosa@10.10.11.38`
+    ssh -L 8080:localhost:8080 rosa@10.10.11.38

 <br><br>